Apple Wallet certificates

 **Create a Pass Type ID**

-membership pass.
-Set the identifier to the value shown in The Wallet Crew underpass type identifier.
+2. Fill the form.
+Set the description to `membership pass`.
+Set the identifier to the value shown in The Wallet Crew under `pass type identifier`.

 Treat the Pass Type ID identifier as permanent.
 Once you’ve issued passes, changing it typically breaks updates and can force a full re-issuance.